Aparup007/Expense-Tracker-/README.md

 **Project Schema** :
 The project consists of a single Python script, and the core functionality is divided into diffrenrt functions blocks.
     Main Components :
     Data Storage: The program uses a Dictionary  to store expense data.
-Each category is a key in the Dictionary, and the associated value is a List of expenses in that category. /n
+Each category is a key in the Dictionary, and the associated value is a List of expenses in that category.
     Data Persistence: The pickle module is used to save and load the Dictionary from .pkl file. /n User Interface: The program offers a menu-driven command-line interface to interact with the expense tracker.
-Users can choose from the following options:/n
+Users can choose from the following options:
-    Add an Expense /n
+    Add an Expense
-    View Expenses /n
+    View Expenses
-    Delete an Expense /n
+    Delete an Expense
-    View Expense Summary /n
+    View Expense Summary
-    Exit /n
+    Exit

 Functions Written  :
 load_expenses() : Loads the existing expense data from the "expenses.pkl" file into the expenses dictionary when the program starts.